martapienkosz/interactivemedia/October 13/README.md

 ````

 ###.
 Picture
-Over the summer I have visited an extermely wonderful place, the (Warsaw's Neon Museum)[http://www.neonmuzeum.org/english].
+Over the summer I have visited an extermely wonderful place, the [Warsaw's Neon Museum](http://www.neonmuzeum.org/english).
 That's where I took this photo.